odex21/vf-modal/README.md

     ```

-3. Open a modal in anywhere
+3. Open a modal anywhere
     ```js
     import { Controller } from './modal'